 A warm welcome and hot food for those struggling to make ends meet

-We had a successful re-opening of Laurence's Larder on 17 September - for take-out meals only.
+Following our successful re-opening of Laurence's Larder on 17 September - for take-out meals only - we are continuing the service under the new restrictions but will no longer be serving hot food.
 This followed a detailed assessment to ensure we were taking all suitable precautions.
+We are currently offering the take-out service one day a week, on Thursdays.

 Please continue toDONATEto help us keep this vital service going for our guests.